Calculation of the one loop box integral at Finite Temperature and Density: Some properties of quadratic trinomials arising during the evaluation of integrals

-Another point to mention, is the following.
-When we make integration over angles, it is convenient to exclude the variables $E$ using $z_l$.
+When we make integration over angles, it is convenient to exclude the variable $E$ using $z_l$.
 But after that, in the final expressions, we should make the inverse transition as a result of which the following functions arise:

 Recognizing that these functions are just trinomials, let us introduce the generalized trinomial